mdekstrand/vim-oz/README.md

 [Oz](http://www.mozart-oz.org) programming language.

-I wrote these files several years ago when using Oz for a programming languags course.
+I wrote these files several years ago when using Oz for a programming languages course.
 I no longer active use or maintain them; they're here in case someone finds them useful.
 If you use them and wish to take over their maintenance, drop me a line and I'll be happy to point people your direction.